jdmac020/goodaleHeadsUp/README.md

 I want to provide value **using technologies I do not typically have an opportunity to work in**,

 So that I can *broaden my technical acumen* on an exercise that *feels more valuable than tutorials*.

+# To run this application:

+1. Make sure you have Nodejs

+* If not, follow the instructions to download it [here](https://nodejs.org/en/download/)

+2. Navigate into the directory for the app, and run `yarn start`

+3. Visit localhost:3000 to view the app